 NHS e-Referral guidance

-NHS England will shortly be publishing a guidance document to this webpage in support of the Paper Switch-Off Programme and to clarify how the provisions within the Service Condition 6.2A are to operate.
-It will be aimed at commissioners (CCGs and NHS England), GP practices, and all providers of acute consultant-led outpatient services which accept referrals from GP practices.
+NHS e-Referral Service: guidance for managing referrals is aimed at commissioners (CCGs and NHS England), GP practices, and all providers of acute consultant-led outpatient services which accept referrals from GP practices.

 If you require more information about e-RS or the Paper Switch-off Programme please contact email@example.com.